Platinum coin

 Platinum coins are a form of currency.
 Platinum has an international currency symbol under ISO 4217 of XPT.
-The issues of legitimate platinum coins were initiated by Spain in Spanish-colonized America in the 18th century and continued by the Russian Empire in the 19th century.
-As a form of currency, these coins proved to be impractical: platinum resembles many less expensive metals, and, unlike the more malleable and ductile silver and gold, it is very difficult to work.
-Several commemorative coin sets have been issued starting from 1978 and became popular among coin collectors.
-The major platinum bullion coins include the American Platinum Eagle, the Canadian Platinum Maple Leaf, the Australian Platinum Koala, the Manx Noble, the Chinese Platinum Panda, the Austrian Vienna Philharmonic and several series by the Soviet Union and later by the Russian Federation.
+Platinum coins were first issued by Spain in Spanish-colonized America in the 18th century and continued by the Russian Empire in the 19th century.
+Unlike the more malleable and ductile silver and gold, platinum is denser and melts at a higher temperature than other metals.

+Major platinum bullion coins include the American Platinum Eagle, the Canadian Platinum Maple Leaf, the Australian Platinum Koala, the Manx Noble, the Chinese Platinum Panda, the Austrian Vienna Philharmonic and several series by the Soviet Union and later by the Russian Federation.
+Commemorative coin sets have been issued starting from 1978 and became popular among coin collectors.

 History

 Platinum was first used for minting coins in Spanish-colonized America.
-Following the discovery of platinum in gold rocks, the Spaniards were unable to use it for a long time because they had no technology for processing this metal.
-The then-cheap platinum was used for various kinds of frauds, such as substituting it for the more expensive silver.
+Following the discovery of platinum among gold ore, the Spaniards were unable to use the platinum initially because they had no technology for processing the metal which only melts at a very high temperature.
+The then-cheap platinum was used for various kinds of frauds, such as substituting it for the more expensive silver, even though platinum is many times scarcer than silver, and even 30 times scarcer than gold.
 After the discovery that platinum alloys with gold, counterfeiters began to add it to gold coins.
-The platinum confiscated from counterfeiters was likely thrown into the sea, in accordance with the royal decree of 1735, however this is not confirmed, and it may be that only a few kilos were ever thrown into rivers.
 Later, the practice of adding platinum to gold as a ligature was adopted by the authorities in Spain in order to lower the gold content of coins.
 Also in Spain, in the mid-19th century, counterfeiters began producing British Sovereigns out of a gold-plated alloy of platinum and copper, relying on a similar specific weight of platinum and gold.

 In 1814, the United States struck a pattern half dollar in platinum.

 Experimental mule sample manufactured in the United Kingdom.
 The obverse is the 1812 Pattern 9 Pence Bank Token (S3773A), and reverse is the farthing of 1825.
 George III had died in 1820 and had been succeeded by his son (George IV) whose farthing reverse design is shown (right).